Leadership in an Age of Uncertainty

 The Dickinson College President’s Award is a symbol of excellence and distinction.
 The award is bestowed by President John E. Jones III ’77, P’11, to individuals who lead lives of service, forge new paths in their respective fields, contribute meaningfully to the betterment of the world and inspire future generations.
 The inaugural recipients of the President’s Award are David Petraeus P’04 and Holly Petraeus ’74, P’04, in recognition of their exemplary lives of service, both to their nation and to their community.
 This conversation will be facilitated by President Jones.

-This program is sponsored by the Clarke Forum for Contemporary Issues and the Office of the President.
+This program is sponsored by the Clarke Forum for Contemporary Issues, the Office of the President and the Churchill Fund.
 It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biographies (provided by the speakers)

-Wednesday, November 8, 2023 – The Glover Memorial Lecture
+THURSDAY, NOVEMBER 9, 2023 (Postponed from Wednesday, November 8) – The Glover Memorial Lecture

 The Glover Memorial Lecture